Fuel Injector Replacement Cost

 Factors affecting the cost of fuel injector replacement

-• Vehicle make and model: Luxury and performance vehicles like BMWs or Audis typically have more expensive parts and labor costs than economy models like Hondas or Toyotas.
+• Vehicle make and model: Luxury and performance vehicles, such as BMWs or Audis, typically have more expensive parts and labor costs than economy models like Hondas or Toyotas.

 • Type of fuel injector: Some vehicles use direct injection systems or high-pressure injectors, which cost more than standard port fuel injectors.

-• Number of cylinders: Since each cylinder has its own injector, a vehicle with eight cylinders will generally be more expensive to service than a four-cylinder model.
+• Number of cylinders: Because each cylinder has its own injector, an eight-cylinder vehicle is generally more expensive to service than a four-cylinder model.

 • Labor costs: Labor rates vary by location and shop.
 Some vehicles also require more disassembly to access the injectors, increasing labor time.